 - D Items: Items with no demand or consumption over the last 52 weeks.

-It is feasible for a component item with 0 independent demand to be ranked as an A if it carries a significant cost component or is widely used across many independent demand items.
-However, that item will never have a higher classification than the independent demand item it supports.
+As noted above, a component that is dependent with low independent demand could be ranked as an A if it carries a significant cost component or is widely used across many independent demand items that are ranked as A. If the parent of the component has a higher classification than the component itself, the component will take on the classification of its parent.
+However, a component will never have a higher classification than its parents with independent demand.

 For multi-location situations, the following logic applies: